peter.bike

 Belmont

-Belmont has a single island platform elevated above ground level.
+Belmont station has a single island platform elevated above ground level.

 A single elevator near the center of the platform is the only way to access the station without stairs.

-A mini-high is being constructed on the platform as of early December 2025.
+Two mini-highs have just been constructed on the platform as of early January 2026.

 San Carlos

-San Carlos has two side platforms elevated above ground level.
+San Carlos station has two side platforms elevated above ground level.

 A ramp on each side leads from ground level, around San Carlos Ave, to each platform.